-Launched in September 2018, The Bottle Yard’s Film & TV Production Diploma, delivered by Boomsatsuma in collaboration with Bristol City of Film, gives 16-19 year olds the chance to study in a working studio environment.
+Launched in 2018, The Bottle Yard’s Film & TV Production Diploma, delivered by boomsatsuma in collaboration with Bristol City of Film, gives 16-19 year olds the chance to study in a working studio environment.

-Alongside these curriculum-facing projects are a number of extra opportunities that arise from the unique fact that this course is based at a living and breathing TV and film facility, including work placements on active productions, behind the scenes set tours and insights, use of facilities and runner positions.
+Alongside curriculum-facing projects are a number of extra opportunities arising from the course being based at a working TV and film facility.
+These can include placements on active productions, behind the scenes set tours and insights, use of facilities and runner positions.